 - There were some QC issues with the watch I was sent – the hands and dial markers are slightly different colours and the bracelet was fitted backwards

-- Although the watch case and bracelet well made, the finishing lacked finesse with some sharp edges
+- Although the watch case and bracelet are well made, the finishing lacked finesse with some sharp edges

 - It is maybe wears its influences a little too prominently on its sleeve for some watch collectors